andressegeo/py-duck-db-api/README.md

 ## How Can I use it in my project ?

-First, you need to install it with a pip. :
+First, you need to install it with pip. :

 ```bash
 pip install https://github.com/duckswitch/py-db-api.git@master